 Using the following chart you can determine which amplifier will do the job.
-Note that for category 3 installations, you need two identical amplifiers.
+For installations with a great deal of metalwork, you will need two identical amplifiers, a pahase shifter and a design.

-For example suppose you have a category 1 job 10m x 8m with an Aspect Ratio of 0.8.
+Example For example suppose you have a small job 10m x 8m with an Aspect Ratio of 0.8 in a building with no metal issues.

 For our example we could use an ILD122, ILD252 or ILD9 with the ILD122 being the smallest to do the job.
 You may wish to use a larger amplifier because of additional input facilities, or built in Metal Loss Corrector circuit.
 What you CANNOT do is to specify a SMALLER amplifier.
 Having chosen the amplifier, you need to specify the correct cable to use.
 The table below gives Minimum and Maximum wire lengths for each cable size when fitted to a particular amplifier.